sorakthunly/classql/README.md

 # classql
-A light-weight Typescript ORM for MySQL basic CRUD that is `database-model-indepedent`.
+A light-weight Typescript ORM for MySQL basic CRUD that is database-model-indepedent.

 ### What it does not do:
 Run TABLE or VIEW creation queries for you.

 ### What it does do:
-Allows you to decorate your Typescript class with a MySQL `TABLE` or `VIEW` name so you can run basic CRUD operations easily.
+Allows you to decorate your Typescript class with a MySQL TABLE or VIEW name so you can run basic CRUD operations easily.

 ## Installation
-Run `npm install --save classql`
+`npm install --save classql`

 ## Example Use
 Say you have a MySQL TABLE or VIEW: